pkmoore/rrapper/README.md

 $ pip install -r requirements.txt
 ```

+### Ensuring Your Installation Works

+There are a few actions you can take to ensure you have installed the tool
+correctly.

+First, run ```rrinit``` to check your environment.
+This will ensure the options
+mentioned at the top of this file have been configured correctly.

+Second, run ```nosetests``` to run the unit tests that ship with rrapper.

 ## 4.0 Components

 This repository comprises of several modules that work together sequentially in order to produce a trace,